Campaign finance in the United States: Of presidential campaigns

 At the federal level, public funding is limited to subsidies for presidential campaigns.
 This includes (1) a matching program for the first $250 of each individual contribution during the primary campaign and (2) funding the major party nominees' general election campaigns.
 Through the 2012 campaign, public funding was also available to finance the major parties' national nominating conventions.

 To receive subsidies in the primary, candidates must qualify by privately raising $5000 each in at least 20 states.
 During the primaries, in exchange for agreeing to limit their spending according to a statutory formula, eligible candidates receive matching payments for the first $250 of each individual contribution (up to half of the spending limit).
 However, candidates who decline matching funds are free to spend as much money as they can raise privately.

 From the inception of this program in 1976 through 1992, almost all candidates who could qualify accepted matching funds in the primary.
 In 1996 Republican Steve Forbes opted out of the program.
 In 2000, Forbes and George W. Bush opted out.
 In 2004 Bush and Democrats John Kerry and Howard Dean chose not to take matching funds in the primary.
 In 2008, Democrats Hillary Clinton and Barack Obama, and Republicans John McCain, Rudy Giuliani, Mitt Romney and Ron Paul decided not to take primary matching funds.
 Republican Tom Tancredo and Democrats Chris Dodd, Joe Biden and John Edwards elected to take public financing.

 Since the 2012 primary campaign, few candidates have chosen to accept matching funds.
 In 2012, only Buddy Roemer (who ran unsuccessfully for the Americans Elect and Reform Party nominations), Gary Johnson (the eventual Libertarian nominee), and Jill Stein (the eventual Green Party nominee) received matching funds in the primaries.
 (Primary season matching funds are not limited to major party candidates.)
 In 2016, only Martin O'Malley (Democrat) and Jill Stein (Green) received matching funds in the primaries.
-For the 2020 campaign, only Steve Bullock (Democrat) has announced plans to apply for matching funds by September 2019.
+For the 2020 campaign, only Steve Bullock (Democrat) had announced plans to apply for matching funds by September 2019.